 - Electricity current levels

 - Cycle depth and frequency.

 These factors can all affect rates of battery degradation, making it important to model both the battery and its application in detail to accurately predict longevity.
-NREL's Battery Lifetime Analysis and Simulation Tool (BLAST) suite answers this need by using a combination of advanced models of batteries, the systems they operate in, and their interaction with users and the environment.
-This enables highly realistic technical comparisons of different battery-use strategies to predict long-term performance in electric vehicle (EV) and stationary energy storage applications.
+NREL's Battery Lifetime Analysis and Simulation Tool suite answers this need by using a combination of advanced models of batteries, the systems they operate in, and their interaction with users and the environment.
+This enables highly realistic technical comparisons of different battery-use strategies to predict long-term performance in EVs and stationary energy storage applications.